Cheranga/coding-delights/articles/HuskyCSharpier/Readme.md

 After the more mature analyzers introduced by Microsoft and other open source community, I think we can finally separate code analyzers and code formatters.

-In my opinion, use analyzers for code quality and CSharpier for code formatting.
+Use code analyzers for code quality and a formatting tool such as CSharpier for code formatting.

-## Notes
+## Installing CSharpier

+`CSharpier` is implemented as a dotnet tool.

-* Creating a tool manifest
+* If you dont any dotnet tools configured, create a tool manifest

 `dotnet new tool-manifest`